sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 Same as Parity, but two dice are rolled.
 If a double is rolled the bet is doubled to 20.

 - High Stakes:
 Any NPC with a luck higher than 60 will give the option to play games at higher stakes.
-As far as I know all default NPCs in Oblivion have a luck of 50.
-So this should only affect the new gamblers with luck higher than 60 (or any other mod added NPC who has high luck and happens to be hanging in a tavern or inn.
 The options are 2x, 3x, 4x and one special gambler has 10x option.
 These option only show up if both parties can afford the larger transactions.